DmitrySolomatin/weatherbot/README.md

 # weatherbot

-Final code for weatherbot demo with infrastructure.
+The final code for the demo version of the weather telegram bot with related infrastructure.